mbauer575/cs271/06/README.md

 To run the assembler, follow these steps:

 1. Make the file with make.
-2. Run it with ./main <path to asm file>.
+2. Run it with ./main ./filepath/asmfile.asm